Definition, Etiology, Pathogenesis Top

 Superficial thrombophlebitis refers to inflammation of the veins located above the fascial layer that is usually accompanied by thrombosis of varying severity.

 Recurrent superficial thrombophlebitis usually occurs in the same area of the affected leg.
-Migratory superficial thrombophlebitis may precede or coexist with thromboangiitis obliterans (Buerger disease), Behçet disease (see Vasculitis in Behçet Disease), or with adenocarcinomas (Trousseau sign), most frequently pancreatic cancer.
+Migratory superficial thrombophlebitis may precede or coexist with thromboangiitis obliterans (Buerger disease), Behçet disease (see Behçet Disease), or with adenocarcinomas (Trousseau sign), most frequently pancreatic cancer.
 The risk of concomitant deep vein thrombosis (DVT) is low (~5%).

 Catheter-related superficial thrombophlebitis (excluding catheters inserted directly into the central vein) most frequently affects the superficial veins of the upper extremities, less frequently the superficial veins of the lower extremities.
 It is caused by the insertion and long-term use of peripheral venous catheters.
 Factors contributing to the development of thrombophlebitis include large-bore catheters, central venous catheters inserted via a peripheral vein (eg, antecubital vein), infection, hypercoagulability, hormone treatment, and irritants (eg, drugs or potassium chloride administered via the catheter).